jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 2.00 on the 0–3 scale**, which implies that preCICE meets this requirement.

-Representative PoC comments were:
+Representative PoC comments are:
-- “The xml parser does parse the xml file, but errors can be very difficult to interpret and lead to a core dump”
+- The xml parser does parse the xml file, but errors can be very difficult to interpret and lead to a core dump.

 From a technical perspective, considering preCICE's architecture and features:
-- preCICE uses an XML-based configuration file to define participants, meshes, data to be exchanged, mappings, and coupling schemes.
-This aligns well with requirements on explicit coupling configuration, but execution mode (e.g., serial vs. parallel launch of components) is managed outside preCICE by the user or orchestration scripts.
+- PreCICE config-checker tools just loads the configuration and checks if the mapping/data type etc. are consistent with each other. preCICE config-visualiser is a great tool to see the configuration as visual image.

 ### Overall Assessment